magic-j/blender_plugin_for_asset_workflow/README.md

 For each imported FBX a new collection will be created with the filename of the FBX.

-Additionaly there is an optimization process running on the imported nodes:
+In addition, an optimization process runs on the imported nodes:
 1. Delete everything that is not a MESH or a EMPTY
 2. Apply scale on every node
 3. Remove parenting of nodes (flat)